28ede1/flixster-starter/planning.md

 MovieList:
 Displays the list of movie objects.
 Renders: a grid/list of MovieCard components, one per movie.
-Props received: movies[] (already filtered/sorted by App); onCardClick(movieId) to open the modal.
+Props received: movies (already filtered by App); the likes and watched id Sets; onToggleLike and onToggleWatched callbacks.
+(A future onCardClick(movieId) would be added here to open the modal.)
 State: none — purely presentational.
+Passes movie (as movie_info) and the 1-based movie_number index down to each MovieCard.
 Parent-child: child of App, parent of MovieCard (one per movie).

 MovieCard:
 Displays a card representing a movie.
 Should contain information about the title, rating, id, and should use the poster image.
 When hovered, the user should see the title appear as well as options to like/unlike a movie and mark it as watched/unwatched.
 Renders: poster image; on hover, an overlay with the title, rating, and like/unlike + watched/unwatched buttons.
-Props received: the movie object (title, rating, id, poster path); onClick(movieId) to open the modal; like/watched state and toggle callbacks.
+Props received: movie_info (the movie object: title, vote_average, id, poster_path, release_date); movie_number (its 1-based position, rendered as a zero-padded tag); the liked and watched booleans; onToggleLike(id) and onToggleWatched(id) callbacks.
+(A future onClick(movieId) would open the modal.)
-State: none required if like/watched are lifted to App; may hold a local hover flag if not handled in CSS.
+State: none — liked/watched are lifted to App (tracked there as Sets of ids); hover is handled in CSS.
 Parent-child: child of MovieList.